United States Nuclear Imaging Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States Nuclear Imaging Market Analysis by Mordor Intelligence

-The United States nuclear imaging market currently stands at USD 3.20 billion in 2025 and is forecast to reach USD 3.88 billion by 2030, reflecting a 3.94% CAGR through the period.
+United States nuclear imaging market size in 2026 is estimated at USD 3.32 billion, growing from 2025 value of USD 3.20 billion with 2031 projections showing USD 4.02 billion, growing at 3.89% CAGR over 2026-2031.
 Growth arises from the convergence of precision positron emission tomography (PET), solid-state detector upgrades, and expanding theranostic pipelines that together improve clinical outcomes and economics for American providers.
 Separate Medicare payment for diagnostic radiopharmaceuticals priced above USD 630 removes a historic reimbursement hurdle and encourages nationwide adoption of high-value PET tracers[1]Source: Centers for Medicare & Medicaid Services, “Calendar Year 2025 Medicare Physician Fee Schedule Final Rule,” cms.gov .
 FDA approvals of flurpiridaz F-18 for cardiac PET and novel prostate-specific membrane antigen (PSMA) agents accelerate the shift from single-photon emission computed tomography (SPECT) toward precision PET across hospitals and outpatient centers[2]Source: U.S. Food and Drug Administration, “FDA Approves Imaging Drug for Evaluation of Myocardial Ischemia and Infarction,” fda.gov .
 Meanwhile, supply-chain disruptions following the October 2024 molybdenum-99 outage underscore the strategic value of domestic isotope manufacturing and automated dose-production systems.
 Competitive intensity heightens as equipment suppliers vertically integrate into radiopharmaceutical production, while distributors invest in alpha-emitting isotopes to serve expanding oncology pipelines.

 Key Report Takeaways